tuqqu/oxide-lang/README.md

 ## Standard library

-A small set of built-in functionality is available anywhere in the code, so I dare call it a standard library.
+A small set of built-in functionality is available anywhere in the code.

 - `print(msg: str)` prints `msg` to the standard output stream (stdout).

 - `println(msg: str)` same as `print`, but inserts a newline at the end of the string.

 - `eprint(err: str)` prints `err` to the standard error (stderr).

 - `eprintln(err: str)` you got the idea.

 - `timestamp() -> int` returns current Unix Epoch timestamp in seconds

 - `read_line() -> str` reads user input from standard input (stdin) and returns it as a `str`

 - `file_write(file: str, content: str) -> str` write `content` to a file, creating it first, should it not exist

 - `typeof(val: any) -> str` returns type of a given value or variable

 [latest-releases]: https://github.com/tuqqu/oxide-lang/releases/latest